-TURKISH EXHIBITION, HYDE-PARK CORNER, PICCADILLY. - OPEN DAILY, from 10 a.m. to 10 p.m.
-The Manager begs to announce that, in compliance with the suggestions of numerous patrons, the proprietors have provisionally reduced the charge of admission to this gorgeous and interesting Exhibition; to the popular Shilling, until further notice, Saturdays excepted, when it will be 2s.
+TURKISH EXHIBITION, HYDE-PARK.
+CORNER, PICCADILLY.-OPEN DAILY, from 10° a.m. to 10 p.m.
+The Manager begs to announce that, in compliance with the suggestions of numerous patrons, the proprietors have provisionally reduced the charge of admis-sion to this gorgeous and interesting Exhibition, to the popular Shilling, until further notice, Saturdays excepted, when it will be 2s.
 6d.
-Mr. F. O. Williams will preside at the Pianoforte.
+Mr. F. O. Williams will preside at the Pianoforte. the Pianoforte.

-S. AZNAVOUR,

-Manager and Agent to the Turkish Museum.
+S. AZNAVOUR, Manager and Agent to the Turkish Museum.
 20th October, 1854.

-TO LOVERS OF FISH.
-100 real Yarmouth Bloaters for 6s., package included.
-The above are forwarded to all parts on receipt of penny postage stamps, or P.O.O. (preferred) for the amount.
-Send plain address, county, and nearest station.-Address, Thomas Lettis, jun., fish-curer, Great Yarmouth.
+TOLOVERSOFFISH.
+The above are forwarded to all parts on receipt of penny postage stamps, or P.O.
+0. (preferred) for the amount.
+Send plain address, county, and nearest station.-Address, magnetic testing in fish-curer.
+Great Yarmouth.
+Thomas Lettis, jun., fish-curer, Great Yarmouth.